oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 </tbody>
 </table>

-####

->  author="Chris Lauwers" date="2020-09-01T16:14:00Z"
->
-> Tal: do we even need these grammar sections?
-Often grammar section is out of sync with keynames section, and “notes” section has most of the relevant info.
+#### <span class="comment-start" id="185" author="Chris Lauwers" date="2020-09-01T16:14:00Z">Tal: do we even need these grammar sections?
+Often grammar section is out of sync with keynames section, and “notes” section has most of the relevant info.</span>Grammar<span class="comment-end" id="185"></span>

-Grammar<span class="comment-end" id="185"></span>

 The overall structure of a TOSCA file and its top-level keynames is shown below: